 3. ABCD Pattern Rules

-The ABCD harmonic pattern is defined by a set of rigid, non-negotiable Fibonacci ratios.
-To execute a high-probability trade, traders must confirm the pattern adheres to these specific geometric laws (Investopedia, 2024).
+The ABCD harmonic pattern is traditionally defined by a set of specific Fibonacci ratios.
+To increase the reliability of a setup, traders look to confirm that the pattern aligns with these geometric guidelines (Investopedia, 2024).

 3.1.
 Minimum and Maximum Retracement Levels

-The integrity of the ABCD pattern starts with Leg BC, which must meet a specific retracement requirement relative to Leg AB.
+The structural integrity of the ABCD pattern starts with Leg BC, which must meet specific retracement requirements relative to Leg AB.
+Instead of a single rigid rule, professional traders categorize this into two tiers (Harmonic Trader, n.d.):

-• Invalidation: If Point C exceeds the price of Point A (retracing more than 1.00), the pattern is immediately invalidated.
-Excessive retracement (e.g., beyond 0.886) also severely weakens the setup.
+- Invalidation: If Point C exceeds the price of Point A (retracing more than 1.00), the pattern is completely invalidated.

 3.2.
 Extension Ratios for CD Leg

-The final leg, CD, is projected using Fibonacci extension tools to pinpoint the PRZ at Point D.
+The final leg, CD, is projected using Fibonacci extension tools to pinpoint the Potential Reversal Zone (PRZ) at Point D.

-• Symmetry Rule (AB = CD): The classic ABCD harmonic pattern requires the price distance of Leg CD to be 1.00 times the distance of Leg AB.
+- Symmetry Rule (AB = CD): The core foundation requires the price distance of Leg CD to equal 1.00 times the distance of Leg AB.

-• PRZ Strength: The tighter the convergence of these ratios at Point D, the stronger the anticipated reversal.
+- PRZ Strength: The tighter the convergence between the AB=CD completion point and the BC extension, the stronger the anticipated reversal area.

 3.3.
 Entry and Exit Confirmation Signals